 Note: Of these SEVEN courses in the geographical distributions: U. S., Europe, and the non-Western category (Africa, Asia, Latin America, and Middle East), THREE will be at the 200 level and FOUR will be at the 300 level.
 At least ONE of these courses must primarily focus on history pre-1800.

 Note: Connections courses cannot be used to satisfy these requirements.

 Total Credit Hours: 33-35

-Course Requirements for B.A. in History—with Concentration in Public History and a Minor in Communication

-Courses